Limeboy0603/KTANE_modded_solver/README.txt

 If you would like to make a collab, or if there are any mistake/bugs/errors, contact me on discord Limeboy0603#0356 Please note that if you do not follow the instructions in the program, it will not work properly

+WARNING: DO NOT USE ANY SOLVER ON TP, CHEATING IS A DUMB THING TO DO AND IT WILL GET YOU A NO POINT ROLE.

 Currently avaliable:
 Simon Scrambles
 Wire Placement